wplib/wplib-box/README.md

 	open "http://dev.example.com"

-## IP Address
+## Changing the Local IP Address

-The default IP address used by this box is `192.168.33.10`.
+The default local IP address used by this box is `192.168.33.10`.

 If you need to change that for any reason simply edit the `Vagrantfile`; change the following: